Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: None, although because Groveland is so spread out and there is no public transportation, a car is necessary.
+Cons: None, although because Groveland is so spread out and there is no public transportation, a car, or a good friend with a car, is necessary.

 Notes: Many residents travel to the outskirts of Orlando for shopping and services.
-Groveland is racially diverse.
+Home prices have remained steady since last year.

 Recommended as a Retirement Spot?
 Yes

 The world's 11th largest peninsula doesn't just have an east coast and a west coast.
 It has a First Coast, Surf Coast, Space Coast, Treasure Coast, Gold Coast, Paradise Coast, Lee Island Coast, Cultural Coast, Nature Coast, Big Bend Coast, Emerald Coast, and a Forgotten Coast.